twse/random-stuff/Readable Fonts/Central European.md

 ### Slovak - Typed as usual on Slovak keyboards
 This language can be used when written with Kamenicky encoding.

 Henrich Fukna wrote a TSR from 1995 to change the keyboard to Slovak and font to CP852.
-The keyboard shortcuts play beeps from the PC speakers.
-The TSR is available for download in the [Slovak Antivirus Center](https://www.sac.sk/).
+The keyboard shortcuts play beeps from the PC speakers.The TSR is available for download in the [Slovak Antivirus Center](https://www.sac.sk/).

 Vladimír Ivantyšyn and Peter Molčan wrote kamslx (1996), a program to change the keyboard into Slovak.
 When pressing `Shift-F11` it shows the setup menu in Slovak where the user can change the keyboard layout and enable diacritics.